Mets trade former ace Matt Harvey to Reds C Devin Mesoraco

 The 29-year-old Harvey was designated for assignment on Saturday, giving the Mets seven days to trade or release him when he refused a demotion to the minors.
 Harvey was 0-2 with a 7.00 ERA this season.

-The Reds were 8-27, matching the worst 35-game start in franchise history, with the rotation their most glaring problem.
+The Reds were 8-27 at the time of the trade, matching the worst 35-game start in franchise history, with the rotation their most glaring problem.
+Harvey will move into the rotation immediately.

-They chose not to sign a veteran starter in the offseason, instead relying on their three returning veterans to stay healthy.
-It didn't work at all, so they decided to get Harvey for a catcher who had lost his starting job and can become a free agent after the season.
+General manager Dick Williams said the Reds checked into Harvey's off-field conduct - he was suspended for three days without pay last May for skipping a game following a late night on the town - but were mostly concerned about his recent pitching.

+"We primarily looked at video and scouting reports as a pitcher," Williams said.
+"We made some calls to find out some things, but it was mainly mechanical."

-Mesoraco is batting .220 in 18 games with one homer and three RBIs, playing a backup role to Gold Glove winner Tucker Barnhart.
-The Mets lost starting catcher Travis d'Arnaud to season-ending Tommy John surgery last month.
+The Reds gave up a catcher who no longer fit their long-term plans.
+Mesoraco was batting .220 in 18 games with one homer and three RBIs, playing a backup role to Gold Glove winner Tucker Barnhart.

-Harvey was pulled from the Mets' rotation after four starts and was hit hard in four relief appearances, prompting the Mets to make the move.
+Harvey was no longer in New York's plans after four failed starts and four relief appearances in which he was hit hard.
+His path in the majors has been similar to Mesoraco's.

 Harvey was nicknamed the Dark Knight and started the 2013 All-Star Game on his home mound at Citi Field.
 He returned from Tommy John surgery in 2015 and helped the Mets reach their first World Series in 15 years.